 Agricultural Teacher Education

-Our Agricultural Education students graduate prepared to teach agriculture and be FFA advisors in public and private schools.
+Our Agricultural Education students graduate prepared to teach agriculture, serve as FFA advisors, and supervise agricultural experiences (SAE) in public and private schools.
 Many of our alumni pursue careers in middle and high schools, universities and community colleges, county extension offices, and in the agricultural industry.
 Learn more about the many agricultural and human science career opportunities available.

 The agricultural education curriculum has three components:

-General education courses required for all NC State University students.
+General education courses are required for all NC State University students.

 A broad understanding of agriculture.
 Students complete introductory courses in animal or poultry science, plant science, soil science, agricultural economics, agricultural engineering, and forestry to develop the necessary agricultural background to provide information to a variety of clients.